avaneev/r8brain-free-src/README.md

 limited to just a "usual" -1.0 to 1.0 range.

 By defining the `R8B_IPP` configuration macro it is possible to enable Intel IPP front-end for FFT functions, instead of Ooura FFT.
-IPP makes sample rate conversion faster by 23% in average.
+IPP FFT makes sample rate conversion faster by 23% on average.

     #define R8B_IPP 1

-If a larger initial processing delay and a very minor sample timing error are not an issue, for the most efficiency you can define these macros in the beginning of the `r8bconf.h` file or during compilation:
+If a larger initial processing delay and a very minor sample timing error are not an issue, for the most efficiency you can define these macros at the beginning of the `r8bconf.h` file, or during compilation:

     #define R8B_IPP 1
     #define R8B_FASTTIMING 1